babybuddy/babybuddy/docs/setup/deployment.md

 ## GCP Cloud Run

 Baby Buddy can be hosted serverless in GCP Cloud Run using configuration provided at `terraform/gcp-cloud-run`.
-The configuration scales down to zero for cost effectiveness.
+The configuration scales down to zero for cost-effectiveness.
 With this approach initial requests to the service after a long period will be slow but subsequent requests will be much faster.
 A [billing account](https://cloud.google.com/billing/docs/how-to/create-billing-account)
 mut be configured in GCP to use the configuration.

 The terraform code isn't production ready and is meant to be a good way of getting started.
-No state strage is configured.
-See [storage options](https://cloud.google.com/run/docs/storage-options) for information about how to configure persistant storage.
+No state storage is configured.
+See [storage options](https://cloud.google.com/run/docs/storage-options) for information about how to configure persistent storage.

-Run `terraform init` from the configurtion directory to get started:
+Run `terraform init` from the configuration directory to get started:

 ```shell
 git clone https://github.com/babybuddy/babybuddy.git